The Relationship Between Health Issues And Addiction

 Cigarette smoking is the #1 most preventable cause of cancer in the US.
 There are over 70 chemicals in tobacco that are carcinogens which damage DNA and affect the way the body makes new cells.
 Because secondhand smoke can also cause cancer, it is important to note that substance abuse can also increase the risk of health issues for others.

 Chronic pain is a health issue characterized by pain that persists for 6 or more consecutive months after a person has healed.
 Prolonged physical pain can decrease one’s quality of life and lead to feelings of depression, anxiety, fear, and anger.
 There are over 100 million Americans dealing with this type of pain, and over 20 million fit the criteria for either an SUD or an alcohol use disorder (AUD).
-It is believed that the use of Opioids to treat chronic pain has contributed to the vast amount of people abusing these substances.
+It is believed that Opioids being prescribed to treat chronic pain has contributed to the vast amount of people abusing these substances.
 Additionally, those with chronic pain may self-medicate their pain with other substances, such as alcohol, tobacco, Marijuana, and Cocaine.

 Emphysema is a chronic obstructive pulmonary disease (COPD).
 This health issue is an inflammatory lung disease that obstructs airflow and makes breathing difficult.
 Typically, air sacs in the lungs are elastic and stretchy.
 When breathing in, these sacs fill with air and then deflate when exhaling.
 With emphysema, the walls between these air sacs become damaged and lose their shape.
 This damage can cause the lungs to have fewer but larger air sacs, which makes it harder to get oxygen in and carbon dioxide out of the lungs.